-Different types of tires are made with different rubber compounds, which allow them to be optimised for a different temperature range.
+Different types of tires are made with different rubber compounds, which allow them to be optimized for a different temperature range.
 If we use a tire outside of its comfort zone, its ineffective relative to other options.
 All-season tires begin to lose their grip once temperatures drop below +7C and are useless for any temperature below -10C.
 Summer tires turn as hard as hockey pucks in the winter, while winter tires start losing grip as temperatures climb.
 With such conditions, one must think how long do winter tires last?

 Winter tires are designed with flexible treads for below-zero temperatures and have more treads to allow the tire to grip onto ice.
 In warmer temperatures, these features become counterproductive.

 As the tire turns, the tread comes into contact with the hot pavement and the friction creates more heat.
 This causes the tread to open further, increasing the surface area of the tire making contact with the pavement, resulting in more heat.
 You could say it’s a vicious cycle.
 The tread wears down quickly, impacting your ability to brake and forcing you to replace the tires sooner.